-King Friday XIII won’t be calling to wish me Happy Birthday tomorrow.
+King Friday XIII didn't call to wish me Happy Birthday this year.

 He did call for thirty years.
 Every November 26 from 1971 to 2001.
 Then on November 26, 2002, he didn’t.
 That turned out to be the day his creator, voice, and manipulator Fred Rogers was learning that stomach cancer would kill him very soon.

 Fred and I had a lot of silly sessions.
 Our intense work on scripts or other weighty matters for “Mister Rogers’ Neighborhood” sometimes required a break, so we’d get silly together.
 And one day I began musing about whether Friday the 13th was King Friday XIII’s birthday.
 We decided that, well, of course it is!
 There is at least one Friday the 13th every year, and even better, some years there are two.
 And who is more deserving of having two birthdays in a year than the pompous and self-important King Friday XIII.

 So the very next time Friday the 13th rolled around, I called Fred’s office and told his beloved assistant Elaine that I wished to speak to King Friday.
 When Fred came on the line, he was fully in character as the King, whereupon I formally intoned, “Good day, your highness.
 This is your loyal subject Eliot calling to wish you glorious felicitations on your natal day.”
 The King received my greetings with dignified gratitude, made a little small talk, inquired about the wellbeing of my family, and satisfied that all were well, concluded the call.

 And that’s how it started.
 That next November 26, our phone rang at home, Patti answered it, stammered uncharacteristically for a moment, and said, “Why yes, yes, your highness, he’s right here” and handed me the phone.
 “It’s King Friday, for you,” she said.
 King Friday XIII expressed glorious felicitations to me on my natal day, and we were off to the races.